nwhitehead/cherry-lip-sync/README.md

 ## Model

-For information about the model and trainind, see [Cherry Lip Sync Model](./docs/model.md).
+For information about the model and training, see [Cherry Lip Sync Model](./docs/model.md).

 ## Comparison with Rhubarb